-- One of the included manuscripts should have been accepted for publication but it does not need to have been published at the time of the submission of the thesis; - Another included manuscript should have been submitted and should have received either an invitation to revise and resubmit or a potential acceptance subject to major revisions; - Other included manuscripts should be developed, formatted and close to being ready for submission.
+- One of the included manuscripts should have been accepted for publication but it does not need to have been published at the time of the submission of the thesis; - Another included manuscript should have been submitted and should have received either an invitation to revise and resubmit or a potential acceptance subject to major revisions. - Other included manuscripts should have been submitted for publication..

-The manuscripts to be included in an alternative format thesis should report findings based on original theoretical or empirical work, modelling etc. that forms a part of the research conducted during the candidate's post-graduate research studies.
+The manuscripts to be included in the thesis should report findings based on original theoretical or empirical work, modelling etc. that forms a part of the research conducted during the candidate's post-graduate research studies.
 This means that for example short published contributions such as opinions, comments or commentaries are not eligible, nor are publications predating the commencement of PGR studies in Leeds or based on work conducted prior to commencement of PGR studies in Leeds.

-Manuscripts to be included in an alternative format thesis are normally co-authored with supervisors with the PGR being the first/lead author.
+Manuscripts to be included in the thesis are normally co-authored with supervisors with the PGR being the first/lead author.
 The lead authorship expectation means that where two or more postgraduate researchers have co-authored an output it can only be used by one PGR identified as the lead author as part of their thesis.
 Any paper where a single PGR cannot be designated as the lead author is not suitable for inclusion in the alternative thesis format.
 The selection of papers for inclusion in the alternative thesis format must be agreed with the supervisor(s).